stas00/porting/transformers/fairseq-wmt19/README.md

 transformers-cli upload -y wmt19-en-de cd -
 ```
-For the duration of testing I was using my s3 account and once my PR with the complete changes was ready to be merged I asked to move the models to the `facebook` organization account, since these models belong there.
+For the duration of testing I was using my 🤗 s3 account and once my PR with the complete changes was ready to be merged I asked in the PR to move the models to the `facebook` organization account, since these models belong there.

-Several times I had to update just the config files, and I didn't want to re-upload the large models, so I wrote this little script that will produce the right upload commands:
+Several times I had to update just the config files, and I didn't want to re-upload the large models, so I wrote this little script that produces the right upload commands, which otherwise were too long to type and as a result were error-prone:
 ```
 # if updating just small files and not the large models, here is a script to generate the right commands:
 perl -le 'for $f (@ARGV) { print qq[transformers-cli upload -y $_/$f --filename $_/$f] for map { "wmt19-$_" } ("en-ru", "ru-en", "de-en", "en-de")}' vocab-src.json vocab-tgt.json tokenizer_config.json config.json
 # add/remove files as needed
 ```
-So if, for example, I only needed to update all the `config.json` files, the script above would give me a convenient copy-n-paste:
+So if, for example, I only needed to update all the `config.json` files, the script above gave me a convenient copy-n-paste:
 ```
 transformers-cli upload -y wmt19-en-ru/config.json --filename wmt19-en-ru/config.json
 transformers-cli upload -y wmt19-ru-en/config.json --filename wmt19-ru-en/config.json